bkmgit/JUBE/docs/glossar.rst

           ...
         </step>

-     * parametersets, filesets and substitutionsets are usable
+     * parametersets, filesets and substitutesets are usable
      * using sets ``<use>set1,set2</use>`` is the same as ``<use>set1</use><use>set2</use>``
      * parameter can be used inside the ``<use>``-tag
      * the ``from`` attribute is optional and can be used to specify an external set source